FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

 Let's examine the data starting with the **Feedforward** analysis.
 The Feedforward analysis gives you the `Ks`, `Kv`, and `Ka` voltage values required to drive the Romi forward.
 You'll use these values in your project (see the next task for this lab).
 These values will be called `ksVolts`, `kvVoltSecondsPerMeter`, and `kaVoltSecondsSquaredPerMeter` respectively in our project.
 These values are explained in the [Feedforward Control](../../Concepts/Control/classicalControl.md#feedforward) module of the training guide.

 The analysis gives you the readout for each wheel.
-This will be useful in getting the Romi to go straight, since the wheels are commonly not going to be exactly the same leading to the Romi to curve either left or right.
+This will be useful in getting the Romi to go straight, since the wheels are commonly not going to be exactly the same leading to the Romi curving either left or right.

 Prior to viewing the data you may need to change the "*Velocity Threashold*" value.
 Changing this value excludes data that is below a certain velocity.
 See [Improperly set Motion Threashold](https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/viewing-diagnostics.html#improperly-set-motion-threshold) in the FRC documetation.